 Frequently Asked Questions About Medical Billing in Pennsylvania

-How does PA Act 112 (surprise billing) affect medical billing in Pennsylvania?
+How does the federal No Surprises Act affect medical billing in Pennsylvania?

 How does Pennsylvania Medical Assistance (Medicaid) managed care billing work?